pli-/Coin_Wizard/README.md

 *	Instead of pressing the red x button in the top right corner, you can press the quit button on the menu screen to exit the game.

-##Limitations and Future Releases:
+##Limitations and Future Updates:
- The maps are not randomly generated as we would have liked, because of the difficulty and time involved with randomly generating maps.
+* The maps are not randomly generated as we would have liked, because of the difficulty and time involved with randomly generating maps.
-Also, several gameplay elements were not included in the interest of time.
+* Also, several gameplay elements were not included in the interest of time.
-These included bombs, keys, and bosses.
+ * These included bombs, keys, and bosses.
-The AI is also quite simple as the monsters constantly try to move in your direction.
+* The AI is also quite simple as the monsters constantly try to move in your direction.
-If we had more time on the project, we could improve the AI so that the monsters would try to flank the character so as to make the room more difficult.
+* If we had more time on the project, we could improve the AI so that the monsters would try to flank the character so as to make the room more difficult.
-Stat upgrades were also not implemented in this release.
+* Stat upgrades were also not implemented in this release.
-In a future release, we would like to include items which improve max health, damage and speed.
+* In a future release, we would like to include items which improve max health, damage and speed.